VIRTUAL

 The optional

-virtual(5) alias table rewrites recipient
+virtual(5) alias table (virtual_alias_maps)

-This is unlike the
+This feature is implemented

-daemon before mail is queued.
+cleanup(8) daemon before mail is queued.

 The main applications of virtual aliasing are: